hjkcai/vue-modal-dialogs/README.md

    * Render options of the wrapper element.
    *
    * This options is the same to VNode's render option.
-   * You can pass any props/events supported by the <transition-group> element.
+   * You can pass any props/events supported by the <transition-group> component.
    * See https://vuejs.org/v2/guide/render-function.html#The-Data-Object-In-Depth
    */
   wrapper?: WrapperRenderOptions

+  /**
-  /** Options to control the `z-index` css property of each dialog */ zIndex?: {
+   * Options to control the `z-index` css property of each dialog.
+   * This feature guarantees that the newer dialog is always on the top of the older dialogs.
+   * You can disable this feature by setting this option to `false`.
+   */
+  zIndex?: {
     /**
      * The initial value of `z-index`.